Keyboard amplifier: Comparison with PA systems

-In the 2010s, there is some convergence between the functionality of keyboard combo amplifiers and small PA systems.
+In the 2010s, there was some convergence between the functionality of keyboard combo amplifiers and small PA systems.
 Some keyboard amplifiers have an XLR input for a microphone and a microphone preamplifier.
-To use a microphone, a preamp is generally needed to boost the power of the signal, because mic's only output a tiny, weak signal.
+To use a microphone, a preamp is generally needed to boost the power of the signal because mic's only output a tiny, weak signal.
 This input's inclusion of a preamp means that it could also be used to plug in an acoustic guitar's piezoelectric pickup.
 This type of keyboard amplifier could be used as a PA system by a singer-songwriter who is accompanying herself or himself on guitar and keyboards in a very small venue, such as a coffeehouse.

 Keyboard amps with an XLR mic input, preamplifier and a multichannel mixer are in effect small combo PA systems.
-While small combo keyboard amps with mic inputs became widely available on the market in the 2000s (decade), and were promoted as an innovation, in fact, the first portable PA systems sold in the 1920s and 1930s were "combo" systems, in which a power amplifier and speaker were combined in a single wooden cabinet.
+While small combo keyboard amps with mic inputs became widely available on the market in the 2000s (decade) and were promoted as an innovation, in fact, the first portable PA systems sold in the 1920s and 1930s were "combo" systems, in which a power amplifier and speaker were combined in a single wooden cabinet.
 Instrument amplifiers from the 1950s and 1960s still sometimes included inputs for microphones, as few portable PA systems were available for garage bands during this era.
 By the 1970s and 1980s, though, portable PA systems were typically sold as three-piece sets: an amp-mixer containing a small mixer (with four to six channels) and a power amplifier integrated into a single amp head-style chassis with a handle, and two separate PA speakers.
 The speakers were typically connected to the amp-mixer with speaker cables.
-By providing separate speakers, this enabled bands to elevate the speakers and place them at either side of the stage, which improved sound dispersion over the former approach of using instrument amplifiers to boost both instrument and vocal sounds.
+Providing separate speakers, enabled bands to elevate the speakers and place them at either side of the stage, which improved sound dispersion over the former approach of using instrument amplifiers to boost both instrument and vocal sounds.